Get the Compensation You Deserve After a Spinal Cord Injury

 Next to your brain, your spinal cord is one of the most essential parts of your overall body function.
 Any injury to the spinal cord can be catastrophic, affecting your ability to interact with the world and live independently.
 As a victim of a spinal cord injury, you may be dealing with anything from daily pain to permanent disability.

 If you have suffered from a spinal cord injury due to the negligence of another person, you need an experienced attorney on your side.
 At Munley Law, our Pittsburgh spinal cord injury attorneys have experience in complex personal injury litigation.
 We can work with you to demand the justice you are owed for your injuries, obtaining the compensation you need to recover.

 Reach out to Munley Law right away to discuss your spinal injury case.
 We offer free, no-obligation consultations.
-Contact us today online or when you call 855-866-5529, available 24/7.
+Contact us online or by phone at 855-866-5529.
+We are available 24/7.

 The Facts on Spinal Cord Injuries